mui/material-ui/docs/src/pages/company/about/about.md

 ## Our Vision

-Our vision is to provide React components for faster and easier web development.
+Our vision is to provide React components for faster and simpler web development.
 [Read more](/discover-more/vision/).

 ## Our Values